Emilie Alba Paltrinieri

 Emilie Alba Paltrinieri (born 1 October 2001) is an Italian amateur golfer.
-In 2016 she won The R&A's Girls Amateur Championship.
+She won the 2016 Girls Amateur Championship and 2018 World Junior Girls Championship with Italy.

 Amateur career

 Paltrinieri was born in Paris, France, before her family moved to Milan, Italy when she was a young child.
-She has been a member of the Italian National Team since age 11, helping her home country to victories at the 2016 and 2018 European Girls' Team Championships and the 2018 World Junior Girls Championship in Canada.
+She became a member of the Italian national team at age 11, and helped her country to victories at the 2016 and 2018 European Girls' Team Championships, as well as the 2018 World Junior Girls Championship in Canada alongside Caterina Don and Alessia Nobilio.

 She played in the 2016 Junior Golf World Cup in Japan and the 2018 Espirito Santo Trophy in Ireland.
-She was a member of the European Junior Ryder Cup team in 2016 and 2018, and at the 2017 Junior Vagliano Trophy.
+She was a member of the European teams at the Junior Ryder Cup in 2016 and 2018, and at the 2017 Junior Vagliano Trophy in Bologna where the Europeans beat Great Britain & Ireland by 15 to 3.

-In 2016, Paltrinieri won Girls Amateur Championship and in 2020 she reached the semi-finals of The Womens Amateur Championship.
+In 2016, Paltrinieri won Girls Amateur Championship, and in 2020 she reached the semi-finals of The Womens Amateur Championship.

 In 2018, she captured the Italian double, winning both the Italian Ladies' Match Play and the Italian Ladies' Stroke Play Championship.
 The following year she won the German Girls Open.

-In the fall of 2019, Paltrinieri enrolled at UCLA and started playing with the UCLA Bruins women's golf team.
+Paltrinieri attended UCLA as a molecular biology major and played with the UCLA Bruins women's golf team between 2019 and 2024.
+As a freshman she was a WGCA Third Team All-American and Golfweek Honorable Mention All-American.

 Paltrinieri played in the European Tour's first full-field mixed professional tournament, the 2019 Jordan Mixed Open, where she made the cut.
 In the 2020 Omega Dubai Moonlight Classic, a Ladies European Tour event, she finished 16th.